ethannicholas/Frost/docs/index.md

         head(File(args[1]), count)
     }

-For a more comprehensive overview of Panda's syntax and features, see the [Syntax Overview](overview.html) or [API documentation](api/index.html).
-If you'd like to try Panda out for yourself, see the [Getting Started](gettingStarted.html) page.
+For a more comprehensive overview of Frost's syntax and features, see the [Syntax Overview](overview.html) or [API documentation](api/index.html).
+If you'd like to try Frost out for yourself, see the [Getting Started](gettingStarted.html) page.